-The Auditing Committee will consist of at least three and a maximum of six members designated by the Board of Directors.
-All Committee members will be External Directors.
+1.- The Auditing Committee will consist of at least three and a maximum of six members designated by the Board of Directors.
+All Committee members will be External Directors, and at least two of them, must be Independent Directors.

 Its members, and Chairman in particular, will be appointed based on their knowledge and experience in accounting, auditing or risk management matters.